zowe/docs-site/docs/user-guide/uninstall.md

 **Follow these steps:**

-1. The Zowe Application Framework server (`zlux-server`) runs under the ZOWESVR started task, so it should terminate when ZOWESVR is stopped.
+1. The Zowe Application Server (`zlux-server`) runs under the ZOWESVR started task, so it should terminate when ZOWESVR is stopped.
 If it does not, use one of the following standard process signals to stop the server:

     - `SIGHUP`
     - `SIGTERM`